miker704/Strife/patches.md

     - Adjusted the flex container to webkit and mss flex boxes to allow proper alignment of the channel type icons and the channel name in the the invite to server modal.
     - Switched to SCSS Vars in Servers Settings Modal.
     - Remodeled Server Settings Modal.
+    - Added a better resolution image of Boost Progress bar.

 ## Backend Changes